64robots/checkout/README.md

 return [

     /*
-     * Required parameters when submitting and order to /api/orders endpoint */
+     * Required parameters when submitting an order to /api/orders endpoint */
     'required' => [
         'customer_email',